phoebetwong/phoebetwong.github.io/resume.md

 *Consultant, Europe and Central Asia, Poverty Reduction & Economic Management Unit*
 - Compiled and updated a fiscal database of all Europe and Central Asia (ECA) client countries through collaboration with the World Bank country offices
 -	Analyzed macro and financial indicators in the ECA region for Euro-zone crisis monitoring
--	Supported senior staffs in drafting reports on recent public finance developments, fiscal implications of the 2008-09 financial crisis, and medium-term fiscal projections in ECA countries
+-	Supported senior staffs in drafting reports on recent public finance developments, fiscal implications of the 2008-09 financial crisis, and medium-term fiscal projections in ECA countries<br>
 *Consultant, Development Economics & Chief Economist, Macroeconomics & Growth Unit*
-- Analyzed Peru census data using various microeconometric models with STATA for a paper on the socioeconomic impacts of mining activity in Peru, published in a peer-reviewed journal
+- Analyzed Peru census data using various microeconometric models with STATA for a paper on the socioeconomic impacts of mining activity in Peru, published in a peer-reviewed journal<br>
 *Consultant, Latin America & the Caribbean, Financial Management Unit*
 - Authored a grant proposal for a regional study on public financial management reforms and the quality of public service provision in the Latin America & the Caribbean region